yaya2devops/terraform-beginner-bootcamp-2023/README.md

 ### Considerations

 **Unsupported Image Format (JPEG):** <br>
-Corrected the issue where JPEG images were not supported.
-To resolve this, the images were converted to PNG format, which is universally supported.
+Corrected the issue where JPEG images were not supported.<br>
 **Image Format Conversion (JPEG to PNG):** <br>
-Converted the existing JPEG images to PNG format to ensure compatibility with the project.
+Converted the existing JPEG images to PNG format to ensure compatibility with the project.<br>

-**File Extension Renaming (JPG to jpg): <br>
+**File Extension Renaming (JPG to jpg):** <br>
-Modified file extensions from "JPG" to "jpg" for consistent and standardized naming.
+Modified file extensions from "JPG" to "jpg" for consistent and standardized naming.<br>
 **User Interface and Slider Enhancements:** <br>
 Made necessary fixes and improvements to the user interface and slider functionality to enhance the project's overall usability and appearance.